htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

   - yanik will check out the issue and either
     - move it to done
     - write a comment on what needs more work
-- The dev branch will be merged with main when a sprint is finished
 - The Main branch should **always be runnable**
-- commit often, this just safes your work to your local git
+- Commit often, this just safes your work to your local git
   - commit messages
     - should be precise and short
     - should start with the issue number your working on or with "hotfix:", "refactor:" or something similar when not working on any issue
     - `#0 Updated Workflow section in convetions.md`
   - if many things were changed write a description
-- push at the end of each workday and when leaving school .-.
+- Push at the end of each workday and when leaving school .-.
   - if something is throwing errors add a //TODO and **comment it out**
   - if your issue is constantly throwing errors you can create a feature branch
     - name it `#issueId` & a super short description of your issue
     - switch to that branch, work there until its all done and then create a pull request to dev
+- When a sprint is finished
+  - The dev branch will be merged with main
+  - A description of the major changes will be added to the [changelog](./changelog.md) and pull request
+  - if necessary the [feature list](../README.md/#features) will be updated

 ## Code and file formatting
 - use camelCase for folder names